 As a student matriculated in one of our programs, the permanent record is maintained in the Office of Registration and Records on campus.
-All credits and grades are recorded there, as well as in an advising file in the School.
-All courses completed are noted in the advising file so that questions related to course selection, remaining requirements, etc., may be answered by the academic advising coordinator.
+All credits and courses completed are noted on the graduation report so that questions related to course selection, remaining requirements, etc., may be answered by the academic advising coordinator.